Manoharreddi2/Fake-Accounts-Detection-Using-ML/README.md

-# Fake Account Detection Using Machine Learning and Data Science
+# Fake Account Detection Using Machine Learning

 This project uses an Artificial Neural Network (ANN) to classify social network profiles as **Fake** or **Genuine** based on user-provided dataset features.
 The application provides an easy-to-use **Graphical User Interface (GUI)** built with **Tkinter**, allowing users to upload datasets, preprocess data, train an ANN model, visualize training accuracy and loss, and predict new profile categories.